tlockhart/project-3/README.md

 ## 🧪 Model Evaluation

+Throughout the project, we iterated through **three different model strategies**, each adding more nuance and control:

+1. **Gemini-only Recommendation**: Initially, we used Google’s Gemini to generate a recommendation directly from the user's mood.
+While powerful and simple, it provided no explainability or customization.

+2. **Zero-Shot Classification**: We added a layer of interpretability by analyzing the sentiment or mood expressed in user reviews using the `facebook/bart-large-mnli` model.
+This helped us match review content to moods without training a new model.

+3. **Sentence Embeddings**: To enhance control and fine-tune the matching, we used `sentence-transformers` to compute cosine similarity between moods and reviews.
+This gave us more precise control over how closely a review matched a target mood.

+We decided to include all three methods in the final product so **users can choose the method that best fits their use case**—be it accuracy, speed, or explainability.

 To assess model performance, we manually labeled 10 restaurant-style review texts with true mood labels.
 We then compared the predicted mood from two models:

 ### 🔹 Zero-Shot Classification (`facebook/bart-large-mnli`)